kostrykin/galaxy-image-analysis/CONVENTIONS.md

 ## Terminology

-**Intensity images.**

 **Label maps** are images with pixel-level annotations, usually corresponding to distinct image regions (e.g., objects).
 We avoid the terms *label image* and *labeled image*, since these can be easily confused with image-level annotations (instead of pixel-level).
 The labels (pixel values) must uniquely identify the labeled image regions (i.e. labels must be unique, even for non-adjacent image regions).
 If a label semantically corresponds to the image background, that label should be 0.

 **Binary images** are a special case of label maps with only two labels (e.g., image background and image foreground).
 To facilitate visual perception, the foreground label should correspond to white (value 255 for `uint8` images and value 65535 for `uint16` images), since background corresponds to the label 0, which is black.

+**Intensity images** are images which are *not* label maps (and thus neither binary images).

 ## File types

-Tools with **label map inputs** should accept PNG and TIFF files.
-If a tool wrapper only supports single-channel 2-D label maps and uses a Python script, the structure of the input should be verified right after loading the image:
+If a tool wrapper only supports single-channel 2-D images and uses a Python script, the structure of the input should be verified right after loading the image:

 ```python
 im = skimage.io.imread(args.input)